 One important thing that Suboxone is able to do is reduce withdrawal symptoms and make the cravings easier.
 Although Methadone has a history of success, it came with its own issues and side-effects, whereas Suboxone is less likely to create its own dependency.
 This is partially due to the fact that there is a ceiling to the pleasure response it creates – you never experience the euphoric “high”, but you can feel as though you have more energy.
 It also lasts for over 24 hours and means that any opioids taken in that time will have no effect.

-Medication is just one part of the puzzle in helping someone overcome opioid addiction, however along with counseling, regular primary care, behavioral support, and other long-term support, the recovery rate is really positive.
+Medication is just one part of the puzzle in helping someone overcome opioid addiction, however along with counseling, such as online consult suboxone, regular primary care, behavioral support, and other long-term support, the recovery rate is really positive.
 It might take between 6-12 months of this treatment to fully feel that you have overcome your addiction but you will be supported along the way and you are likely to have amazing success in the long-term which makes it really worth it.